 As the impact of workplace stress becomes more present in our world, many businesses are seeking the help of HR consultancy to positively impact mental health in the workplace.
-HR services address many issues from employee happiness and wellbeing to conflict resolutions and counselling services, to offering mental health first aid in the workplace.
+Outsourcing your wellbeing services can help to address many issues from employee happiness and wellbeing to conflict resolutions and counselling services, to offering mental health first aid in the workplace.

 Working with a HR consultancy is not only a preventative method, but ensures you have a supportive and productive environment for all of your employees.
 Not only does this include long-term issues but having received a qualification in Mental Health First Aid (MHFA), emergency mental health situations in the workplace can also be addressed and employees supported.

 We know that stress, depression or anxiety accounted for 44% of work-related ill health and 54% of working days lost in the UK in 2018/19 (HSE, 2019).
 In addition to sickness absence, poor mental health at work can lead to increased staff turnover, reduced engagement, reduced productivity and high presenteeism, which shows the importance of mental health in business.

 When you consider that this survey was undertaken pre-COVID-19, and research from Mind UK is already pointing to the likely significant and prolonged psychological impact of the pandemic, the business case is clear when considering mental health in the workplace statistics.
 Organisations of all sizes need a cohesive, holistic strategy and framework to support psychological wellbeing; an approach that is proportionate to the size and maturity of the organisation, but nevertheless is flexible to suit the needs of as many individuals as possible.